usnistgov/ucef-samples/SensorAggregation/README.md

 ## Installation and Use

+The run script requires jq which is not part of the default UCEF installation.
+Run `sudo apt-get install jq` if the run script outputs an error.

 1. Clone and install v1.0.0 of the UCEF-Gateway federate (https://github.com/usnistgov/ucef-gateway)
 2. Run `./build.sh` from the top directory of this project to compile the federates
 3. Run `./run.sh` from the top directory of this project to run the federation